Donate

 Session 3- Disaster Recovery: Getting Back in Business!

-This session looks at the activities that organizations, from the arts to libraries, archives, and museums, can do to handle damage from all types of disasters.
+This session looks at the activities that cultural organizations can do to handle damage from all types of disasters.
 Which materials can be treated by your staff, and where might you need outside help from disaster response vendors, conservators, and other organizations?

 Instructors: